Complete Your Post Bacc Pre-Med Studies in One Year

 Students who have successfully completed this rigorous program have had a 95 percent acceptance rate to medical school.
 Prepare for a future in medicine by joining the UVA Post Bacc Pre-Med program!

-Coursework in biology, chemistry, physics, and biochemistry is offered through the University of Virginia's College of Arts and Sciences by faculty with extensive experience preparing students for medical school.
-Core academic requirements include two semesters each of general chemistry, biology, organic chemistry, and physics (all with associated labs).
-The program also includes a course specifically designed for Post Bacc Pre-Med students on the structure and financing of the U.S. Health Care System and biochemistry in the spring semester.
+Students take classes in biology, general chemistry, organic chemistry, biochemistry, and physics along with associated labs.
+All coursework is offered through the University of Virginia's College of Arts and Sciences by faculty with extensive experience preparing students for medical school.
+The program also includes a course specifically designed for Post Bacc Pre-Med students on the structure, financing, and ethics of the U.S. Health Care System taught by the medical director, Robert Powers, MD, MPH.;

 Standard Course Schedule